WormBase/names/README.md

 [awsebcli][10]

 ### Setup client app
-Setup client app either by [making a production build of the client app](#building-the-client-app) or running a client development server:
+Setup client app **either by [making a production build of the client app](#building-the-client-app) or running a client development server**, as show here:

 - First, ensure `client/package.json` has proxy configured to point at the backend API.